How To Find Free RV Water Fill and Dump Stations

 Best Practice for Using Free Water Fill-Up Stations

-The most important part of using free water fill-up stations is to Bring Your Own Hose!
-There won’t usually be one available, so this is very important!
+The most important part of using free water fill-up stations is to bring your own hose!
+There won’t usually be one available, so this is very important.
 And if you will be resorting to public stations regularly, we recommend getting an extra-long and high-quality one paired with a water filter.

 One important thing to mention when it comes to water refilling stations is potable vs non-potable water.
-Potable water = safe drinking water; this is the water you want to refill your tanks with.
+Potable water is safe drinking water; this is the water you want to refill your tanks with.
 Non-potable water is not recommended for your RV tanks, as you will be using it for things like brushing your teeth or cooking.
-Non-potable water is considered unsafe for human consumption.
+Non-potable water is unsafe for human consumption.

 Free RV dump stations are harder to find but still around.
 Just two important things to know before using public dump stations: bring your own sewage hose and clean up after yourself!